 MTH 1113 College Mathematics

 MTH 1123 College Algebra

-Physical Education: 2 hours

-PED 2232 Wellness and Lifestyle -or-

-Any 2 hours from activity courses without duplication: PED 1101-2291

 General Biblical Studies: 12 hours

 BIB 2213 Bible Study

 REL 1133 Authentic Christianity

 REL 1173 Introduction to Biblical Literature

 THE 2333 Pentecostal Doctrine and History

-MAJOR STUDIES 12 Hours
+MAJOR STUDIES 18 Hours

-12 hours from any of the University programs

-GENERAL ELECTIVES: 6 hours
+ECEP 2113 Foundations of Early Childhood Education

+ENG 3113 Children's Literature

+EDUP 2333 Child and Adolescent Development

+EDUP 3523 Educating Exceptional Children

+RDG 3413 Foundations of Literacy Instruction

+RDG 3423 Reading and Writing Across the Curriculum

+GENERAL ELECTIVES 3 Hours

-TOTAL GENERAL STUDIES PROGRAM REQUIREMENTS 61 Hours
+TOTAL EARLY CHILDHOOD EDUCATION PROGRAM REQUIREMENTS 60 Hours

+GENERAL STUDIES PROGRAMS

-INTERDISCIPLINARY STUDIES
+BACHELOR OF SCIENCE - INTERDISCIPLINARY STUDIES

 Interdisciplinary Studies is designed for those students seeking studies in a general, broad-based academic discipline.
 This program allows individuals to select courses in one or more of the University's programs.

-Admittance to this program requires approval from the College Dean.
+Admittance to this program requires approval from the Administrative Dean.

 Upon completing this program students will be able to:

 - 1. Compare and contrast Christian ethics with other ethical systems.

 - 2. Summarize the ethical themes of the Old and New Testament.

 - 3. Apply biblical principles in constructing a moral framework for the contemporary world.

 - 4. Effectively communicate the impact of Christian ethics upon their expected vocational path.

 - 1. All full-time students are to include one General Biblical Studies course each semester until degree requirements have been satisfied.

 - 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

 - 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
 Exceptions will be granted only with approval of the College Dean.

 - 4. At least 30 hours must be from 3000 or 4000 level courses.

+BACHELOR OF SCIENCE - INTERDISCIPLINARY STUDIES

 GENERAL EDUCATION STUDIES 51 Hours

 General Education: 14 hours

 COM 1143 Fundamentals of Speech Communication

 ENG 1113 Composition and Rhetoric I

 ENG 1123 Composition and Rhetoric II

 3 hours from the following:

-ENG 2233 American Literature I
+ENG 2233 American Literature through the Civil War

-ENG 2243 American Literature II
+ENG 2243 American Literature after the Civil War

 ENG 2273 Introduction to Literature

 GES 1122 Strategies for Student Success

 Social/Behavioral Sciences: 9 hours

+GOVP 2213 U.S. National Government - OR -

 GOV 2213 National and State Government

 HIS 1113 American History I

 PSY 1153 Introduction to Psychology

 Natural Science/Mathematics: 6 hours

 BIO 1113 Biological Science

 3 hours from the following: